askdba/data-archival-lab/README.md

 4 - Create a table and insert some data to the MySQL

-After all of the components are created, we need to connect MySQL side and create the table which name is shipments and insert some data:
+After all of the components are created, we need to connect MySQL side and create the table which name is chista and insert some data:

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
 Table creation: